Tomohiro-Yamashita/HashAccess-Swift/README.md

 }

-// To register the files
-hashAccess.register(name:name,url:url) { (result) -> (Void) in
+// To register a file with a name hashAccess.register(name:name,url:url) { (result) -> (Void) in
   //you get a string value of the hash
 }

-// To retrieve all file paths for the hash value hashAccess.get(name:name) { (result) -> (Void) in
+// To retrieve the file paths for the name hashAccess.get(name:name) { (result) -> (Void) in
   //You get a URL
 }